joshbegley/nyt-latest/README.md

 `Find out how to watch the UTEP Miners play the Jacksonville State Gamecocks, with time, TV channel and streaming information.`\
 https://nytimes.com/athletic/7104178/2026/03/10/utep-vs-jacksonville-state-stream-how-to-watch-march-10/

-**Was SGA's record-breaking game against the Nuggets also his best performance ever?**\
+**Was SGA's record-tying game against the Nuggets also his best performance ever?**\
-`Gilgeous-Alexander carried a short-handed OKC squad to victory with two clutch shots on the night he broke a Wilt Chamberlain record. `\
+`Gilgeous-Alexander carried a short-handed OKC squad to victory with two clutch shots on the night he tied a Wilt Chamberlain record. `\
 https://nytimes.com/athletic/7103879/2026/03/10/shai-gilgeous-alexander-thunder-record-best-nuggets/

 **How to watch Sacramento State vs. Idaho women's basketball: Big Sky Tournament Time, TV, streaming**\